 To ensure the constructability of these recommendations, a construction dewatering plan was developed to manage the high-water table based on the Geotechnical Report produced by GeoConcepts Engineering, Inc. (provided in Appendix C).
-Based on these site conditions, a deep well point drawdown dewatering plan with a maximum well spacing of 85' around the perimeter of the site is recommended, as shown site plan included in Appendix D. After the groundwater level has decreased at least 3' below the excavations, subgrades will be evaluated and a 4" mud slab will be placed to prevent disruptions and give a level work surface for placement of formwork and rebar for the mat footings shown in Appendix D.
+Based on these site conditions, a deep well point drawdown dewatering plan with a maximum well spacing of 85' around the perimeter of the site is recommended, as shown in the calculations and site plan included in Appendices B and D. After the groundwater level has decreased at least 3' below the excavations, subgrades will be evaluated and a 4" mud slab will be placed to prevent disruptions and give a level work surface for placement of formwork and rebar for the mat footings shown in Appendix B.